-Earlier this year RFRain LLC launched their innovative RFR-IMS Inventory Management System product representing the ﬁrst All in One RFID solution.
+Earlier this year RFRain LLC launched their innovative RFR-IMS Inventory Management System product representing the first All-in-One RFID solution.
 Since then the company has received many customer inquiries where Bluetooth was originally considered but rejected based on the advantages inherent in RFID technology such as real-time read capabilities, less potential for interference, and cost differential.
 As you consider whether to deploy Bluetooth or RFID for your company’s business needs, it is important to understand the top three reasons why RFID beats Bluetooth technology most every time:

-- BLUETOOTH Lag time in reading individual assets being tracked
+1. Bluetooth lag time in reading individual assets being tracked

 RFID technology detects hundreds of items in the time it takes Bluetooth to detect one item.
 The time lag is one reason businesses are migrating from Bluetooth to RFID and is mainly attributable to the inherent differences in the technologies.
 Bluetooth requires a communication protocol utilizing a high CPU utilization rate for each item read, setting up a “handshake” for each item similar to the process of connecting your laptop to a router.
 This reduces the number of items that can be read in a short time.
 This “system handshake” requirement does not exist in RFID technology, which can detect assets in near real time given that the communication protocol for RFID to read individual items and information from the tags is very light and does not require a lot of processing power.

-- crowded bluetooth operating frequency raises interference concerns
+2. Crowded Bluetooth operating frequency raises interference concerns

 The second factor to consider when comparing Bluetooth to RFID is to better understand each underlying technology in terms of operating bandwidth.
 Bluetooth operates at 2.4 GHz which is unlicensed and cluttered with Wi-Fi, non-licensed operators, and over 8,000 FCC-registered devices.
 Consider the example of a hospital operating environment with a multitude of medical, staff and patient Bluetooth devices operating in and around 2.5 GHz and you’ll begin to see the potential interference problems in deploying mission-critical tracking using Bluetooth.